balancer-team/rando-js/README.md

 # Rando

 Rando is a tool for generating identifiers.
-By default, `rando()` generates a cryptographically random, universally unique ID.
+By default, `rando()` generates a random, universally unique ID.
 Options can be modified to fit a wide variety of requirements.
 In a node environment, randomness is provided by the `node:crypto` module.
 In a browser environment, randomness is provided by the Web Crypto API.

 ### Install